orhun/systeroid/README.md

 #### Showing information about parameters

 **systeroid** can dump the parameter information from the kernel documentation.
-This is useful if you don't know what a parameter is (used for), which is likely in most cases.
+This is useful if you don't know what a parameter is used for.

 ```sh
 # show information about a parameter
 systeroid --explain oom_dump_tasks
 ```

-Kernel documentation should be present in one of the following paths for **systeroid** to parse upon first launch:
+Kernel documentation should be present in one of the following paths for parsing upon first launch:

 - `/usr/share/doc/linux`
 - `/usr/share/doc/linux-doc`
 - `/usr/share/doc/linux-docs`

+Then the parsed data is cached in `$HOME/.cache/systeroid-core` and used from there as long as the documentation is not updated.

 This is a design choice due to the fact that different versions of kernels might be installed on different systems so the documentation might be too new or old if **systeroid** was to be shipped with a fixed set of parameter descriptions bundled in.
 With the parsing approach, documentation is always kept up-to-date.